-“Special clients make for special boats – it’s true,” asserts naval architect Espen Øino as he explains the new Lürssen superyacht Ester III.
+“Special clients make for special boats – it’s true,” asserts naval architect Espen Øino as he explains the Lürssen superyacht Elysian (ex-Ester III).
 “The owner asked me to design an exterior that looked unique, aggressive – but not in a mean way and different from everything he had seen before.”

 As a result, although Ester III is one of the smaller Lürssens launched in recent years, she is jam-packed with originality in looks, layout and technology.